brenoliradev/svelte-standalone/README.md

 [_See the source code_](https://github.com/brenoliradev/svelte-standalone/tree/beyonk-notifications-demo)
 [_See the svelte-notifications demo_](https://svelte-standalone-beyonk.vercel.app/)

+# How to use it?

+Currently there's no npm package setup.
+You'll have to clone the repository then install it.
+After that you'll be able to use Svelte Standalone.

-# How to create a new componet?
+# How to create a new component?

 It's designed to be simple, with the CLI you'll have all the structure handled and will only need to write the Svelte Component itself.